Last Updated on 2 months by Tim

 The first ones to discover a way to granulate sugar were the Indians around 400-300 years BC.
 The word sugar is even derived from the Sanskrit word शर्करा (śarkarā) which means gravel or sand.
 For the extraction of sugar, the ancient Indians pounded or ground the sugar cane in order to extract its juice.
 After that, the sugar cane juice was boiled down to a syrup and dried in the sun to slowly crystallize it.

 The sun-drying step was the big innovation in this process.
-If you were to boil the syrup down until all the water is gone, the sugar would melt and turn into a glass.
+If you were to boil the syrup down until all the water is gone, the sugar would melt and decompose.
 You know this phenomenon from making caramel.
-The sugar won’t recrystallize when cooled down.

 Until today, sugar is typically crystallized by low-pressure or vacuum evaporation.
 It’s the direct opposite of pressure cooking.
 While a pressure cooker increases the pressure and thus lets the water heat above 100 °C without boiling, the vacuum pump decreases the boiling point of water.
-The water can thus be evaporated at a much lower temperature than 100 °C so that there is no risk for the sugar to melt or caramelize.
-Before the usage of vacuum pumps, there was always a large amount of melted sugar which had to be discarded in traditional sugar refineries.
+The water can thus be evaporated at a much lower temperature so that there is no risk for the sugar to melt or caramelize.
+Before the usage of vacuum pumps, there was always a large amount of melted and caramelized sugar that had to be discarded in traditional sugar refineries.

 How sugar made it’s way to Europe